sonu2164/Deepfake-Image-Detection/readme.md

-Here is your **corrected and polished README**, with consistency, grammar, formatting, and flow improved for clarity and professionalism:

----

 # **Deepfake Detection - Final Year Project**

 Enhanced for modern deepfake datasets like **WildRF**, **CollabDiff**, and GenAI-generated images.
 Includes a **Streamlit-based frontend** for real-time deepfake prediction.